jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

-Rather than worry about how it will sound, or whether others would appreciate it, it is far more effective to let go and discover whatever emerges, like a beginner or a child.
+Rather than worry about how it will sound, or whether others would appreciate it, or whether we will live up to some expectation, it is far more effective to let go and allow ourselves to discover whatever happens to appear.

+Like a beginner, or a child.
-With curiosity, innocence, and joy, and without expectations.
+With curiosity, innocence, and joy, and without expectation or fear.

 #### Quiet quiet loud loud